hotwired/stimulus/handbook/01_introduction.md

 ---
-slug: /
+slug: /introduction
 ---

 # Introduction

-Stimulus is a JavaScript framework with modest ambitions.
+Stimulus is a JavaScript framework with _modest_ ambitions.
 Unlike other frameworks, Stimulus doesn't take over your application's entire front-end.
 Rather, it's designed to augment your HTML by connecting elements to JavaScript objects automatically.

 ## Connecting HTML to JavaScript